chaos-polymtl/lethe/doc/source/theory/multiphysics/heat_transfer/heat_equation.rst

 Finite Element Formulation
 ================================

-For the finite element formulation, we start from the strong form of the heat equation as shown above.
+For the finite element formulation, we start from the strong form of the equation as shown above.
 We consider a domain :math:`\Omega` with boundary :math:`\Gamma`.
 The applied boundary condition can vary depending on the problem being solved, but the main ones are the following:

 * Dirichlet boundary condition: :math:`T = T_0` on :math:`\Gamma_D`;